MontrealAI/AGI-Alpha-Node-v0/docs/telemetry/alpha-wu-kpi-spec.md

 ## Dashboard Blueprint

-[`docs/telemetry/dashboard.json`](./dashboard.json) serves as the minimal read-only dashboard contract.
-It enumerates:
+[`docs/telemetry/dashboard.json`](./dashboard.json) serves as the minimal read-only dashboard contract, and [`alpha-wu-dashboard.min.json`](./alpha-wu-dashboard.min.json) offers a four-widget starter for rapid pilots.
+They enumerate:

 - Prometheus-backed widgets for AR, VQS, OTC, and SAY time series.
 - Tables backed by the subgraph for stake-weighted leaderboards.